Owenp25/Owenp25/README.md

+## <div align="center"> Welcome! </div>

-## <div align="center">My name is Owen Patrick, I am open to work and am graduating from the University of Vermont in the spring of 2023 with a B.S. in Data Science.
-I have a passion for machine learning, data visualization, and sports analytics.</div>
+  My name is Owen Patrick, I am open to work and am graduating from the University of Vermont in the spring of 2023 with a B.S. in Data Science.
+I have a passion for   machine learning, data visualization, and sports analytics.

 -  I’m currently working on a NBA game prediction model in an upper level machine learning course.